Commercial Surety Bonds

 - Public Official Bonds: Required for elected and appointed government officials

-- Notary Bonds: Required in 30 states for notary public commissions
+- Notary Bonds: Required in about 30 states for notary public commissions

 How Commercial Surety Bonds Work